F-box protein

-F-box proteins are proteins containing at least one F-box domain.
+F-box proteins, sometimes abbreviated as FBX, are proteins containing at least one F-box domain.
 The first identified F-box protein is one of three components of the SCF complex, which mediates ubiquitination of proteins targeted for degradation by the 26S proteasome.

 Core components

 F-box domain is a protein structural motif of about 50 amino acids that mediates protein–protein interactions.
 It has consensus sequence and varies in few positions.
 It was first identified in cyclin F. The F-box motif of Skp2, consisting of three alpha-helices, interacts directly with the SCF protein Skp1.
 F-box domains commonly exist in proteins in cancer with other protein–protein interaction motifs such as leucine-rich repeats (illustrated in the Figure) and WD repeats, which are thought to mediate interactions with SCF substrates.

 Function

 F-box proteins have also been associated with cellular functions such as signal transduction and regulation of the cell cycle.
 In plants, many F-box proteins are represented in gene networks broadly regulated by microRNA-mediated gene silencing via RNA interference.
 F-box proteins are involved in many plant vegetative and reproduction growth and development.
 For example, F-box protein-FOA1 involved in abscisic acid (ABA) signaling to affect the seed germination.
 ACRE189/ACIF1 can regulate cell death and defense when the pathogen is recognized in the Tobacco and Tomato plant.

 In human cells, under high-iron conditions, two iron atoms stabilise the F-Box FBXL5 and then the complex mediates the ubiquitination of IRP2.